cwang225/CG3GPMAC/README.md

 ## Project Checkpoint 3-4:
 ### Movement/Attack Animations and Basic Camera Movement (Megan)
 For movement animations, I adapted the current tile-by-tile movement to instead tween movement through the path of tiles.
-In addition, the character tilts to look like it's running. (add gif)
+In addition, the character tilts to look like it's running.
-For attacks/sigils, the animation is mainly the particles (different for each ability) and a bullet added to ranged attacks, and in the future the camera will also zoom in to show it better.
+For attacks/sigils, the animation is mainly the particles (different for each ability).
+In the future I want to add bullets to ranged attacks and have the camera zoom in to show it better.
 I also plan on adding extra juice to these animations, including things like the character flashing red upon taking damage and shaking a bit.
 For basic camera movement, I set up Cinemachine in our project to allow the player to pan/zoom the camera during their turn.
-The camera will also snap to the current unit. (gif)
+The camera will also snap to the current unit and follow it's movements.
+Lots to do still on smoothing it out and making adjustments.
 I also differentiated between Melee and Ranged enemies by adding a gun to the ranged enemy and sword to the melee enemy.
-(PICTURE)

 ### Music and Sound Effects (Alex)
 I added both music and sound effects to this iteration of the project.
 The main menu, the level select screen, and each level has its own unique piano backing track.
 There are sound effects for UI and game elements both, including per-attack-type sound effects (melee, harming magic, healing magic, sigils) and sounds for buttons (hover, click.)
 Each level has an object which stores audio sources for each sound.
 Sounds can be heard upon starting the level (for music), upon accessing a menu (for buttons) or upon player characters or enemies taking action.